If you see a regular image instead of the

 If you enjoy jqPuzzle and feel generous, I would gladly accept a donation via my Amazon wish list.

-4. Copy the following lines into the <head> of your HTML file and adjust the file names, if needed:
+of your HTML file and adjust the file names, if needed:

 <script type="text/javascript" src="jquery.js"></script>